Conditions treated by the Infectious Diseases department

 Chronic hepatitis B and C

-Children with Hepatitis B and C are seen in a specialist clinic.
+Children with Hepatitis B and C are seen in a twice monthly specialist clinic which is run by the infectious diseases consultant, virology consultant and clinical nurse specialist.
 A particular focus of the service is the care of viral hepatitis in the context of immunodeficiency.

 The infectious diseases team works closely with rheumatology and nephrology to provide care for patients with periodic fevers and vasculitis.
 Patients are seen in specialist multi-disciplinary clinics.

-The Infectious Diseases team has a major interest in the management and causes of recurrent infections.
+The Infectious Diseases team has a major interest in the management and causes of recurrent infections and will provide expertise with a range of specialities across the hospital.

 The Infectious Disease team provides regional expertise in the management of children who have travelled and return with suspected or confirmed infection.
 This includes acute infections such as Malaria, Typhoid and tropical viral infections such as Dengue, and Chikungunya.